Skip to main content

 A Professional "Déjà Vu

-I was hired, theoretically, to ensure everything was in order.
+I was hired to ensure everything was in order.
 But the reality was starkly different.
 When I started "lifting the rug" and pointing out legal violations—issues that put both the company and its employees at risk—I hit a concrete wall.
 The owner wasn't interested in correction; she was interested in billing.
 They didn't want me to change anything because non-compliance was more profitable.

 Just as it seems to have happened to Secretary Rodríguez Erazo, my insistence on ethics and the law made me "uncomfortable" for leadership.